lerna-lite/lerna-lite/README.md

 Run the following commands to install Lerna-Lite in your project and/or install it globally by adding the `-g` option.

 If you are new to Lerna-Lite, you could also run the [lerna init](https://github.com/ghiscoding/lerna-lite/tree/main/packages/init#readme) command which will create the `lerna.json` for you.
+If you are using a different client other than npm, then make sure to update the `npmClient` property in `lerna.json` (for example: `"npmClient": "yarn"`).

 | Command                                                                                  | Install                        | Description                                   | Included |
 | ---------------------------------------------------------------------------------------- | ------------------------------ | --------------------------------------------- | -------- |